 It's never ideal, but we've cobbled together some tips to help you navigate the situation the next time you see the dreaded words “FLIGHT CANCELED” or “FLIGHT DELAYED” in red next to your flight.
 So get ready: It's time to hope for the best … but prepare for the worst.

-Read our op-ed calling for greater passenger rights in the event of delays and cancellations!
+Read our op-ed calling for greater passenger rights and compensation in the event of delays and cancellations!

 Airlines Canceling Flights?
 Don't Panic